vectorgrp/sil-kit/docs_new/usage/utilities.rst

    *  -  Abstract
-      -  The SystemMonitor visualizes the states of the participants of an Integration Bus system.
+      -  The SystemMonitor visualizes the states of the participants of an Integration Bus simulation.
    *  -  Source location
       -  ``Utilities/IbSystemMonitor``
    *  -  Requirements
-      -  None
+      -  Requires a running IbRegistry to connect to.
    *  -  Parameters
-      -  There are up to two positional arguments:

-         #.
-Filename of the IB Configuration to be used (IB config file).
-         #.
-Domain ID (optional); defaults to ``42``.
+      -  -v, --version                   Get version info.
+         -h, --help                      Show the help of the IbSystemMonitor.
+         -d, --domain <domainId>         The domain ID that is used by the Integration Bus.
+Defaults to 42.
+         -n, --name <participantName>    The participant name used to take part in the simulation.
+Defaults to 'SystemController'.
+         -c, --configuration             Path and filename of the Participant configuration YAML or JSON file.
+Note that the format was changed in v3.6.11.

    *  -  Usage Example
       -  .. code-block:: powershell

-            # Start SystemMonitor for CAN Demo w/o Network Simulator VIBE:
+            # Start SystemMonitor
-            IbSystemMonitor Demos/Can/IbConfig_DemoCan.json
+            IbSystemMonitor
    *  -  Notes
       -  * The distribution package contains the IbSystemMonitor in the ``Integrationbus/bin/`` directory.